 2. Home Theater Magazine

-Home Theater magazine is another valuable review source for audiophiles and the Zvox Z-Base 580 earns a Top Pick award here.
+The Zvox Z-Base 580 earns a Top Pick award from Home Theater magazine.
 Two pages of discussion cover every aspect of the sound bar, while a final page displays a graph of audio benchmarks.
 "If you're looking for a single-box home-theater audio solution to accompany up to a 70-inch flat-panel and will be placing the TV on a stand (as opposed to wall-mounting it), I can unhesitatingly recommend that you visit the Zvox Audio website and order one today," Lawrence Ullman writes.

 Review: Zvox Audio Z-Base 580 Soundbar, Lawrence E. Ullman, Feb.
 24, 2012